Pin rules for search

 -

-You must choose the correct property to ensure that your changes affect the intended queries.
+Choose the correct property to ensure that your changes affect the intended queries.

-Create a pin rule
+Create pin rules

 -